 A leader who contributed to the youth skilling and development initiative, working tirelessly in his field and directing several projects, APJ Abdul Kalam has always been an inspiration to people in this world.
 Amongst the great personalities, his struggles and passion have always given the power to dream to millions of others.
 There will always be an indelible impression not only on adults but also children aiming to become successful in life.

 Beyond his work on developing India’s ballistic missile and nuclear programs, let us see how exactly the former president has played a crucial role in our knowledge and growth:

 “You cannot change your future, but you can change your habits, and surely your habits will change your future.”

-2. Leadership: A good leader is the one who acknowledges the contribution, shoulders the responsibility and never blames for failures and gives credit for success.
-Taking undue credit for something you haven’t done or achieved does not make your better and may influence bad qualities in your juniors.
+2. Leadership: A good leader acknowledges the contribution, shoulders the responsibility and never blames for failures and gives credit for success.
+Taking undue credit for something you haven’t done or achieved does not make you better and may influence bad qualities in your juniors.

-3. A Vision of your Own: One of the most influential factors that greatly accelerates civilization are people having a vision about everything they do, what matter to them the most, how well can they reap their rewards and giving them a definition in their lives.
+3. A Vision of your Own: One of the most influential factors that greatly accelerates civilization is people having a vision about everything they do, what matters to them the most, how well can they reap their rewards and giving them a definition in their lives.